CodeWithRashika/demoProject/README.md

 # demoProject
-this is my first repository/
+this is my first  Git repository
+Author - RASHIKA SHARMA